RubenCasal/dual_fisheye_stitcher/README.md

 ## Notes

+* The camera's field of view (FOV) must be greater than 180° to ensure sufficient overlap between the two fisheye images.
 * Assumes cameras are aligned horizontally with minimal tilt.
 * Overlap zone blending is linear; can be extended to multiband blending if needed.
-* The code is designed to run efficiently in real-time (\~30 FPS) using precomputed LUTs.
+* The code is optimized for real-time processing and achieves between 29–30 FPS under typical conditions using precomputed LUTs.